 "Yeah, you clearly couldn't read the signs."
 Belle said.
 Her body slowly started shaking as her anxiety had final reached its peak.
 K.O took notice of that.

 "Let's hurry up and find Rockie."
 He said, and the girls agreed.
-They continued on walking, staying low behind the shrubs before they cut short to the houses.
+They continued on walking, staying low behind the shrubs before the plants cut short to some of the houses.

 The teens stayed to the shadows, running behind the houses until they came to a small open space that branched off into two separate roads.
 One of them was still lined with houses.
 The other one was so foggy, they couldn't see anything.

-They heard a rustling sound come from behind them and turned to see two orcs stacked on top of one another knocked out behind a pile of shrubs.
+They heard a rustling sound come from behind them and turned to see two orcs stacked on top of one another knocked out behind a pile of hay.

 "He's not far," K.O growled, then thumbed to the road with the houses.
 "Let's go this way."